Add variables

 Complete the following steps to update an input data variable:

-- For double or integer variables, type a number into the text box or use the up and down arrows to increase or decrease the value.
+• For double or integer variables, type a number in the text box or use the up and down arrows to increase or decrease the value.

-- For double (multiple values) variables, type one or more numbers into the text box and click Add or press Enter between each number.
-To remove numbers, click the remove button
+• For double (multiple values) variables, type one or more numbers in the text box and click Add or press Enter between each number.
+To remove numbers, click the remove button Remove for the value.

 Note: